Janner-Rosero/Usable-and-No-Usable-Waste-Classifier-with-DL/README.md

   - *PhD.
 Hernán Dario Vargas Cardona*

 ## Dataset:
+This dataset contains a total of 2015 photos (1015 of usable and 1000 of no usable waste).
+Within this photos you can find food packaging, plastic and glass bottles, napkins, batteries, among others.
-Dataset available in the following link: https://drive.google.com/drive/folders/1Juy3mwwbKxS25jGUhr4gWGNkdIkjnA0d?usp=share_link
+The dataset available in the following link: https://drive.google.com/drive/folders/1Juy3mwwbKxS25jGUhr4gWGNkdIkjnA0d?usp=share_link